junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "And you're wondering if I can do something similar and let you talk to Castiel in the same way."
 Missouri finishes the thought for him.

 Dean nods quietly, "Can you do that?"
-He tries hard to not let the desperation and hope seeping all over in his voice, but Missouri probably knows them all.
+He tries hard to not let the desperation and hope spilling all over in his voice, but Missouri probably knows them all.

 She considers, eyes searching his face.
 And whatever she finds there, it seems to satisfy a question she didn't ask.

 "Yes, I suppose."
 She says, Dean lets out a long breath.
 "There will be risks, but it is doable.
 It would be easier if there is something I can use as a medium."

 "Medium?"
-Dean echoes.

 "Things from the angel.
 Things he can identify as his, guiding his way to the call."
 Missouri explains.

 That rings a bell.
 Dean automatically touches the handprint on his left shoulder underneath the jacket, knowing the red mark is still there.
-Back then, that mark was all they had that has a direct link with the angel, but now, he has more.
+Back then, that mark was all they had that has a direct link with Cas, but now, he has more.

 Dean reaches into his inner chest pocket, putting the piece of trench coat fragment and blood stained black feather on the table between them, fingers lingering at the edge of the feather, not leaving.
 Both of them still have the same temperature from his body warmth.

 "I have these."
 He tells Missouri.
-"Cas left them behind when, emm, last two times we saw each other, right before he disappeared.
+"Cas left them behind when, hmm, last two times we saw each other, right before he disappeared.
 Will they work?"

 Missouri reaches out to touch the cloth, Dean's fingers twitch involuntarily like he has the strongest urge to take it back, to not allow anyone but himself to touch it, to even see it, but he holds the hands where they should be.